Saif1101/dvc-python/README.md

 ### Features
 - PDF to image conversion with pypdfium2 (BSD-3) and Pillow
 - Manual YOLO-format annotation and dataset split utilities
-- Training with Ultralytics YOLOv8/YOLO11, DVCLive metrics, and experiment tracking via DVC
+- Training with Ultralytics YOLOv8/YOLO11 or Roboflow RFDETR, DVCLive metrics, and experiment tracking via DVC
 - Reproducible pipelines with `dvc.yaml`, `params.yaml`, and Git/DVC versioning

 ### Setup